smscully/Management-Governance/Tagging Scripts/README.md

 ### CloudFormation Templates Run In AWS CodePipeline

 AWS CodePipeline can create a continuous delivery workflow for CloudFormation templates, helping automate the creation of stacks and resources.
 Tags are added to each of the resources using the CodePipeline template configuration file.
-The [codepipeline_template_config.json](./codepipeline_template_config.json) file contains sample tags.
-For a walkthrough of using Cloudformation with CodePipeline, see the *Continuous delivery with CodePipeline* section of the *AWS CloudFormation User Guide*.[^4]  The *AWS CloudFormation artifacts* section of the *AWS CloudFormation User Guide* describes the usage and requirements of the template configuration file.[^5]
+The [codepipeline_template_config.json](./codepipeline_template_config.json) file contains the AWS mandatory tags, along with sample values.
+For a walkthrough of using Cloudformation with CodePipeline, see the *Continuous delivery with CodePipeline* section of the *AWS CloudFormation User Guide*.[^4]  The *AWS CloudFormation artifacts* section of the *AWS CloudFormation User Guide* describes the template configuration file.[^5]

 ## References
 [^1]:See [Tagging Best Practices](https://docs.aws.amazon.com/whitepapers/latest/tagging-best-practices/tagging-best-practices.html).